iyu46/RemovedConnectionAlerts/README.md

 ![RemovedConnectionAlerts button](/screenshots/icon_dashboard.png)

 The UI will appear like below, with your recent removals (within the last 24 hours) being at the top, and the rest at the bottom of the window.

+This UI will also automatically appear when a removal is detected.

 Updating your cache will manually check your friends and servers lists for updates: